Book your OVERSIZED ITEMS collection

 • Desks and bookshelves

-• Fridges, stoves, washers, dryers, and other household appliances
+• Fridges (doors removed), stoves, washers, dryers, and other household appliances

 • Box springs and mattresses